bkmgit/JUBE/docs/faq.rst

 You can use different styles of writing key value pairs:
 In the example, the ``parameter`` is declared in one line using ``{}``.
-Mutliple key value pairs can be stored per element.
+Multiple key value pairs can be stored per element.
 The main content attribute is marked by using ``_``.
 As an alternative you can write the key value pairs amongst multiple lines using the same indent as the preceding line, like the key ``do`` in the example.
 If a key like ``use`` has only a value, you can write it in one line without using the special ``_`` key.

-Is list of elements can be specifiec by using ``[]`` or by using ``-`` amongst multiple lines (always keeping the same indent).
+Is list of elements can be specific by using ``[]`` or by using ``-`` amongst multiple lines (always keeping the same indent).

-*YAML* also has a number of spcial characters which can be integrated by using quotation marks:
+*YAML* also has a number of special characters which can be integrated by using quotation marks:

 The input file ``special_values.yaml``: